Join the RHS today and support our charity

 Worms casts on lawns can be nuisance, especially in the wetter months of the year.

-Worm casts occur on the surface of lawns and are small heaps of muddy soil ejected from the guts of some species of earthworm, mainly Allolobophora species.
+Worm casts occur on the surface of lawns and are small heaps of muddy soil ejected from the digestive tract of some species of earthworm, mainly Allolobophora species, such as the green worm A. chlorotica.

 Earthworms are soil-dwelling animals that have elongate cylindrical segmented bodies.
 Adult earthworms have a distinctive thickened band, known as the clitellum, about one third of the way down the body from the head end, this is part of the reproductive system of the worm.